African Clawed Frog Care Sheet

 What to feed to an African clawed frog

 African clawed frogs are carnivorous, which means that they need to eat whole animal prey in order to get the right nutrition.
-Feed juveniles daily, and adults 3-4x/week.
-Offer as much food as they will eat within ~10 minutes.
+Here is our recommended feeding schedule for African clawed frogs based on age:

 Food options for African clawed frogs: